deepanshs/mrinversion/docs/getting_started.rst

-You may also evaluate the residuals corresponding to the solution using the :meth:`~mrinversion.linear_model.SmoothLasso.residuals` method of the object as follows,
+You may also evaluate the residuals corresponding to the solution using the :py:meth:`~mrinversion.linear_model.SmoothLasso.residuals` method of the object as follows,

 .. plot::